 Winter Backcountry Safety

-Guides carry two–way radios, a comprehensive Basic Life Support (BLS) first aid kit, GPS, snow safety equipment, and portable Brooks Range Rescue Sled in their backpacks.
+Guides carry two–way radios, a comprehensive Basic Life Support (BLS) first aid kit, (spot) GPS, snow safety equipment, and portable Brooks Range Rescue Sled in their backpacks.

 Larger items such as a backboard and medical oxygen are kept in the heated snowcat.
 In an emergency, injured parties will be transported in the snowcat to awaiting Mono County Fire / Rescue.

 The yurt is located in mountainous terrain near known avalanche paths.
 Guides will evaluate the conditions pre-trip as well as during your trip.
-We recommend a minimum of Avalanche Level I training and previous backcountry experience.
+We recommend discussing your groups abilities with us weeks ahead of time so we can cater to your backcountry ability while making your trip educational and rewarding.

 High Alpine Winter Weather